fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 ## Installing FusionMaps for your project

-FusionCharts Suite XT provides over `1400+` data-driven maps under the product FusionMaps.
-In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
-However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.
+FusionCharts Suite XT provides **1400+** data-driven maps under the product FusionMaps.
+To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **Map of USA**.
+However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the remaining map definition files to plot maps of those countries/regions.

 > If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.

-**To add FusionCharts ASP.NET wrapper in your project:**
+**To add the FusionCharts ASP.NET wrapper in your project:**

 Copy the `FusionCharts.cs` or `FusionCharts.vb` class (C#/VB) file from `integrations > asp.net-cs >fusioncharts-wrapper-source` (for C#) or `integration > asp.net-vb > fusioncharts-wrapper-source` (for VB) to `App_Code` folder inside your project.